 I am often asked for advice about costume, and I am always willing to offer any help.
 There are times when it is obvious that the good gentle has worked very hard, and cares about the authenticity of their garb, but they are also obviously way off the mark.
 "Sorry, that sucks swampwater," is neither nice, nor encouraging, so I try, "Where did you come across this design?"
 (This sounds much less threatening than, "What is your documentation?")
 Too many times the clue to their problem is made evident as soon as they tell me the name of the "great" book in which the garb is found.

 There are some REALLY BAD BOOKS out there.
-There are a lot of reasons for a source to be unreliable, such as misinformation, secondary sources, inaccuracies, etc. I want to focus on a major costuming problem: the illustrations.
+There are a lot of reasons for a source to be unreliable, such as misinformation, secondary sources, inaccuracies, etc. Finding a good book is just the same as finding a good casino to invest your money in order to earn a lot more.
+No coincidence why Canadian casinos, or more precisely, casino bonuses in Canada are among the best ones in the world.
+Earning up to $3,000 on a first deposit in the gambling world is as dreamy as finding a best-selling costuming book in my world.
+I want to focus on a major costuming problem: the illustrations.
 (That's because a lot of people never bother to read the text, anyway.)
 The best illustrations are primary source materials: portraits and drawings from the period.
 There are many other books with drawings by modern artists.
 Some of these are good- most are not.
 In the Victorian period, "scholars" researching costume would frequently look at a period portrait, and then redraw them- often imposing the Victorian ideal on the drawing.
 This can best be seen when all of the Elizabethan women end up with Victorian hourglass shapes.
 Many later authors based their work on these illustrations, and the images were distorted even more.

 What follows is a list of books that are untrustworthy due to their illustrations.
 (I would also advise skepticism when reading most of the text, also.)
 This is a very incomplete list, but these are some of the worst and I hope that it will warn some good gentles before they invest major amounts of money in a well-intentioned but ill-advised costuming enterprise.